GitankRana/retail-expansion-strat/blinkit_zepto_retail_expansion_strategy/README.md

 ## Objective
 Identify high-potential Delhi localities for quick-commerce expansion using a structured, data-driven market prioritization framework.

-> **Important:** This is an independent portfolio project.
-The locality-level dataset is **synthetic / modeled for demonstration**, not proprietary Blinkit or Zepto data.
-The analysis demonstrates the decision-making methodology a strategy/analytics team could use with real market data.

 ## Business question
 If a quick-commerce player has limited dark-store / micro-fulfilment capacity, **which Delhi localities should be evaluated first for expansion?**